Working with Returning Students

 Students who have been away from Stanford for an extended period may be less prepared for using the available technology, including PowerPoint, Canvas, and other course tools, and may feel as though they generally don’t belong, particularly in classroom settings where group work is encouraged and plays an important role.
 They also may not share cultural cues and memes that are widespread among the average, younger Stanford students and may feel a closer bond with the instructor than with fellow students.

 It is important to keep in mind that older students who return to Stanford likely bring a wide variety of experiences that might be incorporated into classroom discussions in a positive and productive way (although these students may not always wish to be singled out).
 Including older returning students into the classroom environment can add a great deal of value to the experience of all students in the class.

 If an instructor notices that a student may be struggling with issues that go beyond the content of the course, strongly encourage the student to meet with their Undergraduate Advising Director to discuss their current situation.

 Keep in mind that instructors are always welcome to contact an Academic Advisor from the Office of Academic Advising (email@example.com).

-Leaving, and Returning to Stanford
+Returning to Stanford

 Academic Advising has published a useful booklet to help students transition back to Stanford life.
 These pages provide information on how to return and register, list the essentials for a smooth return, and remind students of the resources available to them.
 If you or your student wishes to learn more about returning to Stanford, this is a great place to start.